ogarreche/XAI_metrics/README.md

 ### Note

-The programs were tested on linux.
+1) The programs were tested on linux.
 If using windows, you might run in the error: "UnicodeDecodeError: 'utf-8' codec can't decode byte 0x96 in position 22398: invalid start byte
 ", please refer to: https://github.com/ogarreche/Ensemble_Learning_2_Levels_IDS/issues/1

-FOR THE CICIDS dataset: I suggest going to the Thursday-WorkingHours-Morning-WebAttacks.pcap_ISCX.csv file and manually changing the following labels with the weird characters (you can do control+F and change all).
+2) FOR THE CICIDS dataset: I suggest going to the Thursday-WorkingHours-Morning-WebAttacks.pcap_ISCX.csv file and manually changing the following labels with the weird characters (you can do control+F and change all).
 The idea here is just to group the different labels into similar groups:
 Web Attack � Sql Injection to Web Attack
 Web Attack � Brute Force  to Web Attack
 Web Attack � XSS to Web Attack
 And do the same that have the  �.

-Why am seeing sligthly different results for robustness?
+3) Why am seeing sligthly different results for robustness?
 It could be due to different versions of the python packages, sometimes when a package is updated the way that it handles number can vary slightly causing slightly different results.
 In my opinion, this is not necessarily a bad thing since the results are still consistent.

+4) Some of these programs take a long time to complete (over a few days).